Debugging in PHP. Now what? Explaining var_export, a useful and powerful ally

 Hello.

-I'm Bandai, the Wild Team member in charge of the development team.
+I'm Bandai, the Wild team member in charge of development.

 Debugging is an inevitable part of development.
 In this article, I would like to explain var_export, a powerful ally when debugging